 Make a beeline to Piazza San Marco and stroll the square unencumbered by throngs of tourists.
 You may well happen on the occasional bride and groom also making the most of the rare quiet for some opportune wedding snaps.

 Be the first to enter the Basilica di San Marco.
-A visit to the basilica will only last around 15 minutes and queues will start forming early so don’t waste your day waiting for tickets.
+A visit to the basilica will only last around 15 minutes, and queues will start forming early so don’t waste your day waiting for tickets.
 It is best to check the official Basilico di San Marco site for opening and closing times as these will vary according to day and season.

-If you prefer to be exclusive, Walks of Italy offer “Alone in St. Mark’s Basilica After Hours” tours in the evenings but numbers are limited so bookings are essential.
-Expect a much higher ticket price at ~€79 but for access to areas normally closed to the public and an hour and a half private tour, the ticket price may just be worth it.
+If you prefer to be exclusive, the Alone in St. Mark’s Basilica After Hours tours in the evenings are a highlight but numbers are limited, so bookings are essential.
+Expect a much higher ticket price at ~€89, but for access to areas normally closed to the public and an hour and a half private tour, the ticket price is very much worth it.

 Stroll over to Doges Palace.
-One of Venice’s most prominent landmarks, this now museum offers a wonderful insight into the history of Venice.
+One of Venice’s most prominent landmarks, this now museum offers an incredible insight into the history of Venice.
 Cross the Bridge of Sighs from the palaces dark prison cells for a different view of the Grand Canal.

 Spoil yourself to a gondola ride if it’s within your budget.
 At €80 per half hour during the day and €100 per half hour at night, it may not be in everyone’s budget.
 However, watching the sunset from Academia Bridge, for one of the best views in the city, before setting off for an aperitivo is definitely within everyone’s Venice budget.

-Day 2 – Murano & Burano
+Day 2 – Murano & Burano Islands

 Jump on a ferry to the island of Murano in the Venetian Lagoon.
 Famed for the high quality glass produced there since 1291, when glassmakers were ordered to move their foundries from Venice to Murano.
 The Venetian Republic feared fire could break out and destroy the mostly wooden buildings in the city.
 From the 14th century on, Murano’s glassmakers were held in such high regard they enjoyed an elevated social standing and many statutory privileges.

-Take the line 12 vaporetto (public ferry) from Fondamente Nove.
+Take the line 12 Vaporetto (public ferry) from Fondamente Nove.
 The ride will take approx 15 minutes and will cost around €7.
 You can also do a half day Venetian Islands tour for approx €20.

-Day 3 – Day trip to Ferrara
+Day 3 – Day Trip to Ferrara

 Ferrara city on the banks of the River Po is a perfectly preserved medieval and Renaissance city largely overlooked by the average tourist.

 At only 112kms south of Venice and only 50 km’s north of Bologna, it is a wonder the bike friendly, car free streets, within this beautiful walled city are not awash with tourists.
-This is truly one of Italy’s little treasures.
+Ferrara is truly one of Italy’s little treasures.
 Medieval quarters, superbly intact, weave a path through the Jewish ghetto opening onto spacious streets revealing palaces and castles and impeccably preserved cathedrals.

 Overtly rich in history, Ferrara also has a lovely laid back exuberance that may have you wanting to stay a weekend or more.
 Perhaps this is to do with the lack of traffic, a city that has twice as many bicycles than inhabitants.
-Or is it the contrast to Venice in the lack of tourists.
+Or is it the contrast to Venice in the absence of tourists.
 Regardless, a day trip to Ferrara will be as rewarding as it is refreshing.
 A brief reprieve from the bustling hordes of Venice.

 Ferrara sits on the main train line that connects Bologna and Venice, 112kms from Venice.
 Travel times will vary between 50 minutes to 1 hr 20 min depending on direct services.
-There are in excess of 40 services per day.
-Ticket prices may vary from €15 – €21 per trip.
+There are more than 40 services per day.
+Ticket prices may range from €15 – €21 per trip.

-Day 4 – A day Trip to Verona
+Day 4 – A Day Trip to Verona

 “In fair Verona, where we lay our scene”.